Chaitu945/BASE/README.md

-22/05/2026 feeling extreme heat Iam and not even trying to work at least 31/05/2026 oops it's already last day of May 28/06/2026 restarted it again, this time with full confidence
+22/05/2026 feeling extreme heat Iam and not even trying to work at least 31/05/2026 oops it's already last day of May 28/06/2026 restarted it again, this time with full confidence 03/07/2026 grinded on mirai dc and did some code